kaazing/dotnet.client.tutorials/jms/UniversalWindowsPlatform/README.md

-# Kaazing .NET Windows Store WebSocket JMS Demo
+# Kaazing .NET Windows Store WebSocket JMS Tutorial

-This demo shows how Windows Store application can communicate over the web with a JMS server via Kaazing WebSocket Gateway using Kaazing .NET WebSocket Client library.
+This tutorial shows how Windows Store application can communicate over the web with a JMS server via Kaazing WebSocket Gateway using Kaazing .NET WebSocket Client library.
 The application publishes text messages to the server and listens to the messages from the server over WebSocket.

-## Minimum Requirements for Running or Building Kaazing .NET Windows Store WebSocket Demo
+## Minimum Requirements for Running or Building Kaazing .NET Windows Store WebSocket Tutorial

 * Microsoft .NET Framework 4.5.2
 * Microsoft Visual Studio 2015 or higher